benhulan/ionic2-datepicker/README.md

   ...

 ````
+### OPTION A: Launch Datepicker in Modal window

-3) Add a button to launch the calendar in your view (for example, `launch-calendar.html`)
+3A) Add a button to launch the calendar in your view (for example, `launch-calendar.html`)

 ````html
 <button (click)="launchDatepicker($event)">Show Calendar</button>